ACCESS-NRI/ACCESS-AM3/README.md

 Spack automatically builds all the components and their dependencies, producing model component executables.
 Spack already contains support for compiling thousands of common software packages.
 Spack packages for the components in ACCESS-AM3 are defined in the [spack packages repository](https://github.com/ACCESS-NRI/spack_packages/).

 ACCESS-AM3 is built and deployed automatically to `gadi` on NCI (see below).
 However it is possible to use spack to compile the model using the `spack.yaml` environment file in this repository.
-To do so follow the [instructions on the ACCESS-Hive Forum for configuring spack on `gadi`](https://docs.access-hive.org.au/models/run-a-model/build_a_model/).
+To do so follow the [instructions on the ACCESS-Hive Forum for modifying and building an ACCESS model's source code](https://docs.access-hive.org.au/models/run-a-model/build_a_model/).

 Then clone this repository and run the following commands on `gadi`: